auctus-team/pycapacity/docs/source/examples/randomised_rob.md

 Randomized robot
 ==================

-A simple example program for 3d force polytope evaluation of a randomised 6dof robot
+A simple example program for force polytope  evaluation of a randomised robot model.
+Simply change the number of dof torque limits and see how the calculation time and shape evaluates.

 ```python
 import pycapacity.robot as capacity # robot capacity module